grrlgeek/sql-docs/docs/linux/sql-server-linux-docker-container-security.md

     ```

    > [!NOTE]
    > For some Linux distributions the path for storing the certificate and key could also be : /etc/pki/tls/certs/ and /etc/pki/tls/private/ respectively.
-Please verify the path before updating the `mssql.conf` for [!INCLUDE [ssnoversion-md](../includes/ssnoversion-md.md)] containers.
+Verify the path before updating the `mssql.conf` for [!INCLUDE [ssnoversion-md](../includes/ssnoversion-md.md)] containers.
 The location you set in the `mssql.conf` will be the location where [!INCLUDE [ssnoversion-md](../includes/ssnoversion-md.md)] in the container is going to search for the certificate and its key.
 In this case, that location is `/etc/ssl/certs/` and `/etc/ssl/private/`.

    The `mssql.conf` file is also created under the same folder location `/container/sql1/`.
 After running the above steps, you should have three files: `mssql.conf`, `mssql.key`, and `mssql.pem` in the `sql1` folder.